 - a.
 Publicity material can be immediately obtained from the Thunderbirds DVIDS page at www.dvidshub.net/unit/thunderbirds (or by using the following QR code).
 All images, graphics, and videos found on DVIDS are public domain, so please feel free to use them in your marketing and media products.
+We recommend sorting your search by the most recent date to help represent our current team accurately.
 Examples of these products include; posters, air show programs, newspaper/magazine advertisements, billboards, fliers and news articles.
 Advertising space on billboards, TV, radio, newspaper supplements, company or school newspapers, local magazines, Chamber of Commerce newsletters, local restaurant placemats and city transportation are great avenues to help spread the word about your show.
 Also, please ensure a diverse cross section of your local media outlets are aware of these resources and encourage them to use this imagery in advertisements, articles, public service announcements, etc. Although Thunderbird images, products, graphics, and statements may be used in advertising the air show itself, they may not be used for advertising commercial products or services (per Title 18 of the U.S. Code, Section 709).
 For questions, contact the Thunderbirds Public Affairs office. - c.
-The Thunderbird Public Affairs office has the ability to generate up to two 15-30 second public service announcements (PSAs) in audio and/or video format, which can be tailored to advertise your specific air show.
+The Thunderbird Public Affairs office can generate up to two 15-30 second public service announcements (PSAs) in audio and/or video format, which can be tailored to advertise your specific air show.
 At least 60 days prior to your show, please reach out to your local TV and radio stations and gauge their ability to provide free commercial time for such PSAs.
-A script of what is desired should be sent to the Thunderbird Public Affairs Gmail and Media Operations NCOIC.
+A script of what is desired should be sent to the Thunderbird Public Affairs Gmail and Command Information NCOIC no later than 30 days before the day of our arrival to your airshow.
+The 30-day window is crucial to allow sufficient preparation time and failure to submit your request and script before the 30-day window may not be considered.
 Please be generic with your request and keep in mind that the Thunderbirds are not allowed to endorse specific networks or organizations.